Eyon42/Eyon42.github.io/_posts/2022-04-07-Brownie-VS-Code-Setup.md

 Breaking it down a bit, the configuration is very similar to the default Python debug configuration.
 The main changes are the `program` and the `args`.

-The program is the `brownie` command line python script, which you can find using `whereis brownie` (You'd only need to find it in case you didn't install it on a venv).
+The program is the `brownie` command line python script, which you can find using `$ whereis brownie` (You'd only need to find it in case you didn't install it on a venv).

 Then there is the arguments array which is just `run` and the current file.